Laurie Holden

 Heather Laurie Holden (born December 17, 1969) is an American-Canadian actress, producer, model, and human rights activist.
-She portrayed Marita Covarrubias in The X-Files (1996–2002), Andrea Harrison in AMC's The Walking Dead (2010–2013, 2020–2022), and Amanda Dumfries in The Mist (2007).
+She is best known for portraying Marita Covarrubias in The X-Files (1996–2002) and Andrea in AMC's The Walking Dead (2010–2013).
+She has also had recurring roles in acclaimed television series such as The Shield (2008), The Americans (2017–2018), and The Boys (2022).

+In film, she played Cybil Bennett in Silent Hill (2006) and Amanda Dumfries in The Mist (2007).

 Early life

-Born in Los Angeles, California and raised in Toronto, Holden holds dual citizenship in the United States and Canada.
+Born in Los Angeles, California, and raised in Toronto, Holden holds dual citizenship in the United States and Canada.

 Holden attended McGill University, where she studied economics and political science.
 She transferred to University of California, Los Angeles and received a degree in theater and film in 1993.
 At UCLA, she was a member of the National Honor Society and received the Natalie Wood Acting Award.
 Holden then pursued a master's degree in human rights at Columbia University.